Academic Progress & Petitions Committee

 Students who have attempted 2 or more terms at Oregon Tech and have an Oregon Tech cumulative GPA below 2.0 will be placed on Academic Probation.
 Students who have no earned credits, (i.e. all Fs, withdrawals (W) and/or incompletes (I), for three or more consecutive terms will also be placed on Academic Probation.

 Students on academic probation for one term who do not meet the 2.0 cumulative GPA requirement in the successive term of enrollment will be placed on Academic Suspension for at least one term.
 Students who have been suspended are denied all privileges of the institution.
 To re-enroll, a student must complete the prescribed procedures and appeal to the Academic Progress & Petitions Committee for Reinstatement.
+The documentation for these procedures can be found on this page under "File Downloads" in the document titled "Process for Returning from Academic Suspension."

 Students should contact the Registrar's Office for re-enrollment information.